itsmiri-eng/medical-insurance-cost-prediction/README.md

 ## Future Improvements

-- Compare additional regression algorithms
+- Compare deep learning models with traditional regression algorithms
 - Perform automated hyperparameter optimization
-- Improve feature engineering
+- Investigate feature importance and explainability techniques
-- Deploy the model as a web application
+- Develop an interactive web interface for insurance cost prediction
+- Evaluate additional healthcare datasets for improved generalization

 ## Disclaimer

 This project was developed for educational purposes and should not be used for real-world insurance pricing or clinical decision-making.